 And finally, tell her what you’ll be doing.
 My twins resisted school for a while when they thought I was just going to be home having fun.
 They couldn’t understand why they were at school instead of at home with me.

 Let them know what you’ll be working on so they understand we all have a place to be during the day.
-You might be at the office, running errands, or working at home (as both Queenie and I do).
+You might be at the office, running errands, or working at home.
 We’re not just banishing our kids elsewhere—we have places to be, both kids and adults.

-Allow her to grieve over her old school
+Allow your child to grieve over the old school

 It’s easy to focus so much on what’s ahead.
 We forget that just as they’re adjusting to a new school, so are they saying goodbye to an old one.

 My eldest had to say goodbye to summer camp to welcome first grade.
 And before that, he said goodbye to kindergarten before entering summer camp.
 It’s an endless transition every year.

 It’s not always an old school, either—maybe your nanny or mom took care of him.
 Either way, he’s dealing with two difficult emotions: facing a new environment and letting go of a routine he’s grown used to.

 Address these real emotions.
 Talk to him about what he misses about preschool.
 See if you can schedule a play date with grandma or even his old nanny.
 He’ll feel reassured it’s okay to feel sad about saying goodbye and not excited about a new school.

 And don’t rush him through these emotions, either—help him deal with his sadness.
 Just as no one tells us to hurry up feeling happy, you shouldn’t rush him out of difficult emotions, either.
 It’ll pass, as all feelings do.